OxCom/agents-mcp-bridge/README.md

 ## Requirements

-Go 1.26+ to build (see `go.mod`). **v1.0 supports Linux and macOS**; Windows targets v1.1 (all six targets compile and are CI-built from the start, but the Windows binaries are unsupported previews until that port has actually been executed).
+Go 1.26+ to build (see `go.mod`). **v1.0 supports Linux and macOS**; Windows targets v1.1.
+As of 2026-09-16 the Windows seams are executed in CI — the unit suite and `bridge doctor` both run on `windows-latest` — but the binaries stay unsupported previews because the blocker is unchanged: npm installs `claude` and `codex` as `.cmd` shims, which the loader refuses as script launchers, and CI asserts that refusal.
 The target agents' own CLIs, already logged in.

 ## Versioning and compatibility